jeromede/rtc.pa/README.md

 - Only work items from the considered PA are taken into account (no link to items in other project areas for example).
 - History in the target PA will show the user the tool uses to log in and the timestamps will correspond to when the objects are written.
 (But see workaround below.)
-- The timelines will be re-created in the target project area, the program doesn't try to reuse existing development lines or iterations if some exist (and then, they should probably be archived).
+- Timelines will be re-created in the target project area.
+Note: the write program doesn’t try to reuse existing development lines or iterations if some exist (and then, they should probably be archived).
 - Links between work items inside the read PA are the only one taken into account.
-- If a user is not part of the source project area anymore, and can't be found in the input matching file, s·he will be replaced by the user running the program.
+- If a user is not part of the source project area anymore, and can’t be found in the input matching file, s·he will be replaced by the user running the program.

 # Build